lwsjs/local-web-server/README.md

 # local-web-server

-The modular web server for productive full-stack development, powered by [lws](https://github.com/lwsjs/lws).
+The modular web server for productive full-stack development.

 Use this tool to: